 1.2+ million within 1-hour drive time, including 3,000 active duty military separating each year, can help ensure your business remains competitive.

 1+ million Northwest Florida residents, 58 million within an 8-hour drive time and 116+ million Florida tourists a year can be your customer base.

-3 deep-water seaports and 3 commercial airports reaching U.S. & international markets; Class 1 Rail CSX and I-10 connecting to I-65, I-75 and I-95 to reach the rest of the Southeastern U.S.
+3 deep-water seaports and 3 commercial airports reaching U.S. & international markets; Florida Gulf and Atlantic Railroad and I-10 connecting to I-65, I-75 and I-95 to reach the rest of the Southeastern U.S.

 Available buildings and certified/shovel-ready sites, and a Northwest Florida economic development team to help you get up and running quickly.

 Home to leaders such as Boeing, Eastern Shipbuilding, Eastman, General Dynamics, International Paper, Lockheed Martin, Navy Federal, Trane, and many others, as well as industry-driven councils to support your business growth.

 $1.5 billion dollars for the region, a regional strategy that aligns local leaders, and a region wide attitude that supports business growth.

 Beautiful beaches, year-round outdoor activities, cultural amenities, a variety of neighborhoods, and southern charm makes Northwest Florida a great place to live.

 Northwest Florida has old Florida charm – miles of undeveloped beach, fresh local seafood and welcoming communities – but dig a little deeper and you’ll find forward-thinking communities working to grow our tech, aerospace, defense and manufacturing industries.
 Through infrastructure development and focused workforce training, the region is on the cusp of being the next global hub for these targeted industries.
 We invite you to build on our successes and become part of the fabric of our growing communities.

 Click on any county to learn more